luisaras/Piano-Generator/README.md

 The template pieces used are Happy1, Happy2, Sad1 and Sad2 from the folder "templates".
 Best samples generated from each template are the ones in the folders "results/Seed 0 (60)" and "results/Seed1 (60)".

+## Overview

-## Initial Oopulation
+### Initial Population

 A set of initial pieces are created with the same number of notes and measures as the template, the same scale and the same arpeggio pattern.
 Chord tonics and melody notes are chosen randomly.

-## Fitness Function
+### Fitness Function

 A set of 109 musical features from the template are extracted and compared with other piece's features.
-The fittest individuals are the most similar to the template - computed with an eucledean distance between the feature vectors.
+The fittest individuals are the most similar to the template - computed with an euclidean distance between the feature vectors.

-## Genetic Operations
+### Genetic Operations

 There is only a single crossover operation: the selection of three parents - one for the tempo and scale, one for the harmony chords and one for the melody.